Logan-Fouts/Thesis/Writing/Method/Method.md

 #### Details About The Datasets

 ![[photo-collage fingers.png]]
-*Figure i: Example of fingerprints from SOCOFing dataset*
+*Figure i.i: Example of fingerprints from SOCOFing dataset*

 ![[photo-collage California.png]]
-*Figure i: Example of images from California-ND dataset*
+*Figure i.i: Example of images from California-ND dataset*

 SOCOFing \cite{shehu2018sokoto} was created from 600 participants capturing each of their 10 fingers building a subset of 55,273 images in total.
 The SOCOFing is split into real, easy, medium and hard subsets with a resolution of 96x103 pixels.
 We will use a subset of the easy section for our demonstration and evaluation due to resource constraints.
 This dataset is great to be able to capture high detail differences in what are all very similar images.
 The California-ND data set \cite{californiaND}  contains 701 images from a real user's holiday photo collection with resolution of 1024×768.
 The target of the data was to represent a real personal photo collection.
 Participants of 10 has individually created annotations making California a good set for detecting real life near image duplication.